 “We’re predominantly an e-shop, so we’re used to seeing every aspect of customer behavior in the system.
 We just have to say what we’re interested in, and the data is available.
 In retail, however, we began quite blind in this regard, and so we’re looking for ways to get back to a greater level of awareness.
 This is the only way you can offer customers services and products that reflect their expectations,” says Jan Moudřík, director of expansion at Alza.cz.

 Visitors to the showroom encounter the IoT solution in the so-called Experience Zone, which exhibits products from Microsoft and HP.
 Here, customers are presented with displays showing personalized ads from both companies.
 These are interactive screens that recognize the customer’s age and gender and offer him or her appropriate advertisements, from computer games for children or laptops for students to printers for holiday photographs.
 Visitors are identified using Azure cognitive services.

 This HP ad was loaded based on the customer’s age and gender.

-What remains hidden to customers are the statistical calculations.
-Additional IoT programs track the number of visitors, how long they stay in the Experience Zone and in which precise locations, so, for example, whether they are more interested in products from HP or from Microsoft.
 A pair of 3D cameras connected to a so-called multisensor counts how many times people cross virtual lines and measures the time visitors spend in the zone.
 They distinguish between time spent at HP’s exhibits and at Microsoft’s.
 The cameras also monitor how people move around the space.
 The output reveals the most common trajectories and heatmaps that identify where customers usually stay.

 The heatmap shows the number of people in the Experience Zone (the red area is the most visited; blue is the least).